 A second area in which political science majors may contribute is in community service.
 Those knowledgeable about political processes will be called upon in increasing numbers to speak out and shape opinions and policies on environmental issues, planning matters, and issues of political reform.
 Such persons can offer valuable expertise and insights to local organizations and churches deal with these issues.

 International Relations majors can use their training and understanding of the world in a variety of ways.
-Some of our majors have gone into journalism, while others work for development agencies, international businesses or the State Department.
-Many of our alums have enrolled in graduate and law school to further the understanding they have gained at Wheaton in areas such as international law, comparative politics and international development.
+Some of our majors have gone into journalism, while others work for development agencies, international businesses, or the federal government.
+Many of our alums have enrolled in graduate and law school to further the understanding they have gained at Wheaton in areas such as international law, comparative politics, and international development.